 Delegating is such an all-encompassing word that it can feel overwhelming.
 What does it take to delegate well?
 How do I know if I am an effective delegator?
 What if I am missing something?
 What if I am too busy to delegate?

 On the contrary, delegating is not a mysterious art.
-Success is attainable for us oh-so-human mortals.
+Success is attainable for us mere mortals.
 The ART of delegating involves three straightforward steps:

 - Assign the work

 - Teach (where appropriate)

 On the flip side (and while the ART of delegating is simple), we get into trouble when we skip key steps.
 I’d like to take this opportunity to share my thoughts on how to master the ART of delegating.

 Step 1: Assign the Work